edgarfinn/Redux-Basic-Reference/README.md

     ```

-- #### Containers (often also referred to as 'smart components'):
+- #### Containers:
-    A container is a component that has access to the state that is produced by Redux.
+    A container is a smart component that has access to the state that is produced by Redux.

     React and Redux are two separate libraries, and its only through a third library called [React-Redux](https://github.com/reactjs/react-redux) that we can combine the two, thereby creating a react component, which is aware of the state stored in Redux.